InsertKoinIO/koin/docs/reference/koin-core/koin-component.md

 If you need you can specify the following parameter with `get()` or `by inject()`

-* `qualifier` - name of the definition (when specified name parameter in your definition)
+* `qualifier` - name of the definition (when you specified the named parameter in your definition)

 Example of module using definitions names: